ibm-cloud-docs/appid/ts_index.md

 {: screen}

 {: tsCauses}
 You might receive a `too many requests` error if you are performing automated testing with only one virtual user.
-Each user is limited to five sign-in attempts in a 1-minute time span.
 Sign-in attempts are limited in order to prevent brute force DDoS and other types of similar attacks.
+For more information, see [{{site.data.keyword.appid_short_notm}} limits](/docs/appid?topic=appid-limits#general-limits).

 {: tsResolve}
 To resolve the issue, you might want to use multiple virtual users when you perform testing.